 Congratulations!
 You were able access your Amazon DocumentDB cluster after its password was changed without making any changes to your Python application.

 (6) Optional: You can further test connecting to your cluster using the Mongo shell using the new password.
-Before doing so, you will need to install the Mongo shell if you did not install it in a prior lab.

 To get the connection string for your cluster, navigate to the Amazon DocumentDB console and locate your cluster using the cluster identifier